umarnaxir/umarnaxir/README.md

         "Driving digital transformation"
     ],

-    funFact: "I turn coffee ☕ into code and ideas into digital reality! 🚀" };
+    funFact: "I turn coffee ☕ into code and ideas into digital reality!"
+};
 ```